Convergence of partial sum processes to stable processes with application for aggregation of branching processes: Introduction

 \section{Introduction}

 Studying asymptotic behaviour of appropriately centered and scaled partial sum processes \ $\bigl(\sum_{k=1}^\nt Y_k\bigr)_{t\in[0,\infty)}$, \ $n = 1, 2, \ldots$, \ of a strongly stationary sequence \ $(Y_k)_{k\in\{0,1,\ldots\}}$ \ to a non-Gaussian stable process has a long history, see, e.g., Resnick \cite{Res}, Beran et al. \cite{BerFenGhoKul} and Kulik and Soulier \cite[Chapter 15]{KulSou}.
 In this paper we provide a generalization of Theorem 1 in Bartkiewicz et al.\ \cite{BarJakMikWin} in the sense that we give sufficient conditions for weak convergence of finite dimensional distributions of the partial sum processes of a strongly stationary sequence to a non-Gaussian stable process instead of weak convergence of the partial sums themselves to a non-Gaussian stable distribution, see Theorem \ref{BJMW1}.
-These sufficient conditions in question include mixing-type and anti-clustering type conditions (see (ii) and (iii) of Theorem \ref{BJMW1}), and for strongly mixing, strongly stationary jointly regularly varying sequences we give some well-applicable sufficient conditions under which the mixing-type and anti-clustering type conditions in question hold, see Lemma \ref{BJMW1} and \ref{Lemma3}, respectively.
+These sufficient conditions in question include mixing-type and anti-clustering type conditions (see (ii) and (iii) of Theorem \ref{BJMW1}.
+For strongly mixing, strongly stationary jointly regularly varying sequences we give some well-applicable sufficient conditions under which the mixing-type and anti-clustering type conditions in question hold, see Lemma \ref{BJMW1} and \ref{Lemma3}, respectively.
 Theorem 1 in Bartkiewicz et al.\ \cite{BarJakMikWin} has been applied for stochastic recurrence equations, ARCH(1) and GARCH(1,1) processes and stable stationary sequences, see Bartkiewicz et al.\ \cite[Section 4]{BarJakMikWin}.
-As an application of our Theorem \ref{BJMW1}, we describe the asymptotic behaviour of so-called iterated aggregation of independent copies of a strongly stationary subcritical Galton--Watson branching process \ $(X_k)_{k\in\{0,1,\ldots\}}$ \ with regularly varying immigration having index in \ $(0, 1) \cup (1, 4/3)$ \ when first taking the limit as the time scale and then the number of copies tends to infinity.
+As an application of our Theorem \ref{BJMW1}, we describe the asymptotic behaviour of finite dimensional distributions of aggregation of independent copies of a strongly stationary subcritical Galton--Watson branching process \ $(X_k)_{k\in\{0,1,\ldots\}}$ \ with regularly varying immigration having index in \ $(0, 1) \cup (1, 4/3)$ \ in a so-called iterated case, namely when first taking the limit as the time scale and then the number of copies tend to infinity.
+For this application, our generalization Theorem \ref{BJMW1} of Theorem 1 in Bartkiewicz et al.\ \cite{BarJakMikWin} is needed, since we consider weak convergence of finite dimensional distributions of the aggregated process in question, and not only those of the one-dimensional distributions.
 In what follows we will simultaneously review the existing literature and present our results on the asymptotic behaviour of a strongly stationary sequence towards a non-Gaussian stable process and that on the aggregation of Galton--Watson branching processes with immigration.
 In this way, we also motivate our generalization of Theorem 1 in Bartkiewicz et al.\ \cite{BarJakMikWin}.